-If you have witnessed or been a part of a traumatic event and as a result are experiencing physical or emotional distress, it’s likely that trauma therapy can help.
+If you have witnessed or been a part of a traumatic event and as a result are experiencing physical or emotional distress, it’s likely that trauma treatment can help.
 By focusing on the thoughts and feelings that are currently influencing your mood and behavior, many people are able to process the painful memories of the past so they can no longer affect the present.

-Trauma therapy also teaches healthy ways to cope with daily challenges, thereby reducing symptoms, and ultimately aiming to prevent their recurrence in the future.
+Trauma treatment also teaches healthy ways to cope with daily challenges, thereby reducing symptoms, and ultimately aiming to prevent their recurrence in the future.
 Patients learn to alter unhealthy thought patterns and are therefore better equipped to move toward a path of greater resilience and healing.

-Contact Blair Wellness Group For Trauma Therapy in Los Angeles
+Contact Blair Wellness Group for Trauma Treatment

-At Blair Wellness Group, we offer comprehensive trauma therapy for those who are struggling with acute trauma.
+At Blair Wellness Group, we offer comprehensive trauma treatment for those who are struggling with acute trauma.
 Using a unique combination of evidence-based treatment modalities, Dr. Blair creates a personalized treatment plan designed to meet the specific needs of each client.
 In addition to providing treatment for trauma, Dr. Blair is also skillfully experienced in many other related mental health conditions including depression, addiction, eating disorders, anxiety, and anger management.

 Our Core Values